 In order to use anchoring phenomena, you first provide students with a phenomena experience.
 This causes students to wonder about what they just observed in a way that makes it easy for them to formulate questions.
 Then, as the unit progresses, we as teachers can refer back to the questions students had and let them know which specific questions we are addressing with specific lessons.
 Overall, it just brings a relevance to the learning experience for students, because it turns everything that you are teaching into a response to the students’ curiosity.

-How can I find experiences when using anchoring phenomena?
+How can I create experiences for my students to engage with anchoring phenomena?

-For older students, at the middle and high school level, bringing in a social aspect is often helpful.
-They are at an age where they are trying to find their place in the world, so they love making connections between a witnessed phenomena and how it affects the world.
-For example, you may look at a phenomena like evaporating water.
-This naturally leads to discussions about how gaining access to water is difficult for some people and questions about how that problem can be solved.
+For older students, at the middle and high school level, we want to focus on the world beyond the classroom in addition to their personal lives.
+Bringing in a social aspect is often helpful.
+These students are at an age where they are trying to find their place in the world, so they love making connections between a witnessed phenomena and those beyond the classroom.
+For example, you may look at a phenomenon like evaporating water.
+This could naturally lead to discussions about how gaining access to water is difficult for some people and questions about how that problem can be solved.
+Evaporating water isn’t in and of itself exciting, but by instead presenting this idea (evaporation) through the lens of a social issue like access to water or water shortages — it’s now meaningful, relevant, important.

-What does using anchor phenomena in the classroom look like?
+What does using anchoring phenomena in the classroom look like?

-I think it is also important to note that anchors do not have to be a one time observation.
+It’s important to note that your anchor experience doesn’t have to be a one-time observation.
 If I was sharing multiple sources of data with students, it is easy to make anchoring phenomena a continued experience with continued questioning as they gain new pieces of information.
+(In fact, your students should be generating new questions to investigate throughout your unit!)

 Or click here to listen to the full episode on Apple Podcasts.